diderote/chrom_chip/README.md

 # LSF ChIPseq pipeline

-This pipeline is a wrapper around the Kundaje lab chipseq_pipeline for use with Pegasus at SCCC at the University of Miami. https://github.com/kundajelab/chipseq_pipeline
+This pipeline is a wrapper around the Kundaje lab chipseq_pipeline2 for use with Pegasus at SCCC at the University of Miami. https://github.com/kundajelab/chipseq_pipeline

 ## Instructions for installation: